MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.sync(syncCallback?, syncOptions?, downloadProgress?);
 ```

 Synchronizes your app's code and images with the latest release to the configured deployment.
-Unlike the `checkForUpdate` method, which simply checks for the presence of an update, and let's you control what to do next, `sync` handles the update check, download and installation experience for you.
+Unlike the `checkForUpdate` method, which simply checks for the presence of an update, and lets you control what to do next, `sync` handles the update check, download and installation experience for you.

 This method provides support for two different (but customizable) "modes" to easily enable apps with different requirements: